dphdmn/newEggBot/README.md

 - !results - view lifetime results of movesgame

 PB/ranks commands
-- !getpb [user] [puzzle=NxN] - get user's PBs for 3x3 to 10x10 puzzle. default puzzle size is 4x4, or the channel size in the 3x3-10x10 channels
+- !getpb [user=you] [puzzle=NxN] - get user's PBs for 3x3 to 10x10 puzzle. default puzzle size is 4x4, or the channel size in the 3x3-10x10 channels
-- !getreq [tier] [puzzle] - get time requirement for a tier
+- !getreq [tier] [puzzle=NxN] - get time requirement for a tier. default puzzle size is the same as for !getpb
 - !getlb - get current version of the webpage as a text file
-- !update - update the ranks webpage
+- !update - update the ranks webpage and WR pages
 - !datecompare [date1] [date2] - compare two states of leaderboard (!datecompare 2021-06-14 2021-06-13)

 Solver-related commands: